How to make a dollshouse needlepoint teacosy

 These projects are quick and fun to make.
 Every doll’s house should have at least one teacosy!

-Why not make several – one for the kitchen, one for the dining room, one for the tea-tray in the lady’s boudoir – They are a good introduction to stitching on silk gauze, as the designs are quite simple, and the items can be finished in just a few evenings.
+These are a good introduction to stitching on silk gauze, as the designs are quite simple, and the items can be finished in just a few evenings.

 These Janet Granger miniature teacosy kits contain a piece of 32 count silk gauze, Anchor stranded cotton (use one strand), clear instructions, a colour block chart to count the design from, and a suitable needle.

-These Janet Granger teacosy kits are to be worked on 32 count silk gauze, using tent stitch for the detail, and basketweave stitch for the background.
+These teacosy kits are to be worked on 32 count silk gauze, using tent stitch for the detail, and basketweave stitch for the background.
 See the NEEDLEPOINT STITCHES Tutorial if you have not done these stitches before – they are very simple to do.

 Mount the silk gauze into a card mount, as described in the SILK GAUZE Tutorial.
 This will make it much easier to work stitches with an even tension, and also makes your miniature stitching quicker to do!